slape/ansiberry/README.md

 You can also configure a pi to send logs or docker metrics to an ELK server:
 - Filebeat
 - Metricbeat

+And you can do some basic system hardening:
+- System-Hardening

 ### Other
 Many of these scripts download and run docker containers to reduce development time and dependency conflicts.
 I'm ok with that.